inthecatsdreams/vita-volume/README.md

 # How to use

-Set the value you want, 0 being the lowest and 30 the maximum (25 for AVLS forced vitas)
+Set the value you want, 0 being the lowest and 30 the maximum (25 for AVLS forced vitas) and then press square to reboot.

-and then press square to reboot.
+You can also disable AVLS for a short while, it's basically a shortcut to the option you have in the settings app.
 # How to build

 First you need the vitasdk installed on your computer.